The Portugal Golden Visa is one of Europe’s most successful residency by investment schemes.

 What are the advantages of EU citizenship?

-Mainly, the rights to freely live, work, study, do business, and retire in any of the 30 countries in the EU and EEA (European Economic Area).
+The main advantages of EU citizenship are the rights to freely live, work, study, do business, and retire in any of the 30 countries in the EU and EEA (European Economic Area).

 Does Portugal allow dual citizenship?

-You can use your Portugal Golden Visa to travel freely as a tourist in the Schengen area for up to 90 days in every 180.
+You can use your Golden Visa to travel freely as a tourist in the Schengen area for up to 90 days in every 180.
 This is a significant benefit for applicants from countries that need a visa to access Schengen.
 Brits, Americans and others who already have visa-free access, won’t notice much difference in this sense.

 As a Golden Visa holder, can I work or study in Portugal?